sad older woman

 A friend, who was a little younger than me, started going to the same gym.
 After a while she told me that it was like she was invisible – everyone was ignoring her because of her age.
 I asked her why she was waiting for other people to speak first; why she didn’t just say hello to people.
 She was totally taken aback by this idea.
 Just try that simple word hello – over time it will open all sorts of doors.

-I now go to a gym in Exeter.
+I now go to another gym.
 It took a little while and a lot of hello’s, but now once again lots of people speak to me.
 Some are personal trainers; some are other gym goers.
 I chat to women of all ages – we talk about our training, wish each other a good session before we start and sympathise when one of us isn’t feeling motivated.
 We roll our eyes at each other, when we are lifting particularly heavy weights.
-We are genuinely happy when other people achieve a PB (personal best), even when that PB is so much less.
+We are genuinely happy when other people achieve a PB (personal best).
+Women who can lift twice as much as me, still celebrate my wins with me.

 I’m over seventy, but I’m not invisible.